-Arts Council England have granted me funding again for Statements in Semaphore 2018!!!!
+Arts Council England granted me funding again for Statements in Semaphore 2018!!!!

 The project worked really well for the organisations I worked with, the Women we engaged with, as well as for the Artists who collaborated and my own practice.
 With this in mind I wanted to continue the work, but also move the project forward in some way too.

-This year I will continue to use the workshop format, with two more artists coming on-board to run them.
+In 2018 l continued to use the workshop format, with two more artists coming on-board to run them.
 Melissa Mostyn and Barbara Touti-Evans.
-Melissa will run four workshops with Deafhope, an organisation supporting Deaf women who are survivors of Domestic Abuse.
-Barbara will run four sessions with You Trust Hampshire, an organisation supporting women in Hampshire.
+Melissa ran workshops with Deafhope, an organisation supporting Deaf women who are survivors of Domestic Abuse.
+Barbara ran sessions with You Trust Hampshire, an organisation supporting women in Aldershot.

-I will work with everyone involved to engage in dialogue and consider the issues that become apparent through this dialogue and within my practice.
-‘Power, language, access and control’; themes that continue to perpetuate my work and that permeate every aspect of society, but commonly raise their heads when we consider groups of marginalised and hidden women.
+I worked with everyone involved to engage in dialogue and consider the issues that became apparent through this dialogue and within my practice.
+‘Power, language, access and control’ are themes that continue to perpetuate my work and that permeate every aspect of society, but commonly raise their heads when we consider groups of marginalised and hidden women.

-Throughout the year I want to have both more public engagement with the work and dialogue, but also more collaborative contact on a regular basis.
+Throughout the year I wanted to have both more public engagement with the work and dialogue, but also more collaborative contact on a regular basis.
 This led me to approach the wonderful Ema Mano-Epps of Platform 1 Gallery and ask her to partner with the project.
-I will spend approximately two days a month at Platform 1 Gallery as well as two days a month working in my home town of Aldershot.
-I will examine the audiences of both towns and specifically both train stations.
+I spent approximately two days a month at Platform 1 Gallery as well as two days a month working in my home town of Aldershot.
+I examined the audiences of both towns and specifically both train stations.
 Mainly as Platform 1 Gallery is sited on Wandsworth Common Station platform!

 The project culminated in a series of events, including the ‘Clothing Exchange’ in September at Platform 1 Gallery and in Aldershot at The Princes Hall. (see event images).